Frequency: 15 Days

 Microbiology Research Journal International is a peer reviewed scientific journal dedicated to publish research papers, reviews, and short communications in all areas of Microbiology such as virology, mycology, parasitology, bacteriology, clinical microbiology, phycology, parasitology, protozoology, microbial physiology, immunology, microbial genetics, medical microbiology, microbial pathogenesis and epidemiology disease pathology and immunology, probiotics and prebiotics, veterinary microbiology, environmental microbiology, microbial ecology, microbially-mediated nutrient cycling, geomicrobiology, microbial diversity and bioremediation, evolutionary microbiology, enzymology, industrial microbiology, aeromicrobiology, food microbiology, molecular and cellular microbiology, entomology, biomedical sciences, pharmaceutical microbiology, agricultural microbiology, soil microbiology, zoology, endocrinology, toxicology, water microbiology, generation microbiology and nano microbiology.
 This journal is an international journal and scope is not confined by boundary of any country or region.

 Disclaimer: As per the recommendation of different reputed indexing organizations and following the requests of researchers and editors, title of this journal has been changed.
 ‘British Microbiology Research Journal’ continued as ‘Microbiology Research Journal International’.
 This international journal has no connection with any scholarly society or association or any specific geographic location or any country (like USA, UK, Germany, etc).
-This is an independent journal run by SCIENCEDOMAIN international.
+This is an independent journal.
 Legal contact address of editorial office and other offices are available in this link.

 ONLINE publication model and Reprints